-Stocks shake off Boeing's drop, near record highs
+Stocks shake off Boeing's drop, soar to record highs

 All three major US indexes opened higher on Monday morning after a week of trade progress

-The major U.S. averages opened near record highs on Monday morning as investors continued to digest last week's two historic trade deals.
+The major U.S. averages were trading at record highs on Monday morning as investors continued to digest last week's two historic trade deals.

 Continue Reading Below

-The Dow Jones Industrial Average was up 0.5 percent, or 150 points in the opening minutes of trading, while the S&P 500 and Nasdaq were both higher by 0.7 percent.
+The Dow Jones Industrial Average was up as much as 190 points, or 0.7 percent, in the first hour of trading, while the S&P 500 and Nasdaq were both higher by as much as 0.9 percent.

 |Ticker